mabuonomo/mabuonomo.github.io/_posts/2019-04-01-spring-boot-live-reload-docker.markdown

       - 8080:8080
 {% endhighlight %}

-And create a file in the root of the project, called 'run.sh':
+And create another file in the root of the project, called 'run.sh':

 {% highlight bash %}
 #!/bin/bash